A Pessimistic Approximation for the Fisher Information Measure: Applications of the Information Bound

 where $\zeta\in\fieldR$ is a constant model parameter and

 is the error function.
-This non-linear model can for example be used in order to characterize saturation effects in analog system components like low-noise amplifiers.
+This nonlinear model \cite{Baum57} can be used in order to characterize saturation effects in analog system components like amplifiers \cite{Pawula71} \cite{Cann80}.

-In Fig. \ref{fig:softlimiter:io} the input-to-output mapping of the model (\ref{system:soft:limiter}) is depicted for different setups $\zeta$.
-As input we consider a Gaussian distribution with unit variance like in (\ref{unit:var:gauss}).
-The output moments $\mu_1(\theta), \mu_2(\theta), \bar{\mu}_3(\theta), \bar{\mu}_4(\theta)$ are measured by simulating the non-linear system output $Z$ with $10^9$ independent realizations for each considered value of the input mean $\theta$.
+In Fig. \ref{fig:softlimiter:io}, the input-to-output mapping of the model (\ref{system:soft:limiter}) is depicted for different setups $\zeta$.
+As input, we consider a Gaussian distribution with unit variance like in (\ref{unit:var:gauss}).
+The output mean $\mu_1(\theta)$, variance $\mu_2(\theta)$, skewness $\bar{\mu}_3(\theta)$, and kurtosis $\bar{\mu}_4(\theta)$ are measured by $10^9$ independent Monte-Carlo simulations of the nonlinear system output $Z$ for each considered value of the input mean $\theta$.
 The result is shown in Fig. \ref{fig:softlimiter:moments}.

 After numerically approximating the required derivatives $\frac{\partial \mu_1(\theta)}{\partial \theta}, \frac{\partial \mu_2(\theta)}{\partial \theta}$, which are depicted in Fig. \ref{fig:softlimiter:derivatives}, the approximation $S(\theta)$ is calculated.